Sweet and Flavorful Crock-pot Barbeque Chicken

 So, I'd like to think that I'm this amazing cook.
 I always consider my weekly meal plan the weekend before, I always use the most healthy ingredients, and I always have dinner made right on time when my husband walks through the door.
 Not!

 As hard as I work to be an amazing wife and a wonderful homemaker, it doesn't always turn out that way.
-By the time I consider what to make for dinner (around 5pm each night), I have about an hour to an hour and a half to make dinner.
-This recipe calls for 4-6 hours in a crock pot.
-I simply didn't have that kind of time.
+By the time I consider what to make for dinner (around 5pm each night), I have about 30 minutes to make dinner.
+This recipe calls for 4-6 hours in a Crock-pot.
+That's tight trying to make any kind of dinner.

 © 2013 Victoria Van Ness